 On the wall next to the computer, I have all my small bags of flowers.
 Often I buy floral arrangements and pull them apart to use in scrapbooking and card making.
 And they are all in rainbow order like much of my supplies in my craft room.
-It seems more orderly to me and so pretty!
+Organizing in this way seems more orderly to me, and so pretty!

 I have a large wire storage tower for all my specialty papers.
-They are separated by seasons, manufacturer and collection.
+They are separated by seasons, manufacturers, and collections.

 Adhesive and Washi Storage

-On top of the desk, I have my Cricut Explore with the tie-dyed cover I made, a tiered basket with all my most used supplies – pens, scissors, holiday bits and pieces, pliers and cutters, Cricut pens and clips, my sewing machine, and a pen storage desktop organizer.
+On top of the desk, I have my Cricut machine with the tie-dyed cover I made, a tiered basket with all my most used supplies – pens, scissors, holiday bits and pieces, pliers and cutters, Cricut pens, and clips, my sewing machine, and a pen storage desktop organizer.

-Under the desk, I have a large rolling storage bin that holds We R Memory Keepers supplies.
+Under the desk, I have a large 6 drawer and case rolling storage container that holds We R Memory Keepers supplies.
 I am on the design team for 2016 and I need to keep those supplies separate and easily accessible for projects.

 Cricut Mat Storage